IBM/agile-service-manager-gis-map-plugin/README.md

 If you open up the mapper page with no URL parameters, it will pull all of the specified locations from ASM and display them.
 This will be based on the configuration settings used to configure the app.

 ### URL options
-If you want to modify the default behaviour of the app, you can use the following URL options in combination to change the map output.
+If you want to modify the default behavior of the app, you can use the following URL options in combination to change the map output.

 - hideLinks [boolean]: doesn't draw links on map
 - hideGeoBoundary [boolean]: doesn't draw geoBoundaries on map